BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `FaultyParticipantOrCoordinatorError` - If `hostpubkeys[i]` is not a valid
+- `InvalidHostpubkeyError` - If `hostpubkeys` contains an invalid public key.
-  public key for some `i`, which is indicated in the exception.
 - `DuplicateHostpubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdError` - If `1 <= t <= len(hostpubkeys)` does not hold.
 - `OverflowError` - If `t >= 2^32` (so `t` cannot be serialized in 4 bytes).